Temidayo32/My_Portfolio/docs/howto/search_django.md

 ## See Also

-So that's it on implementing a basic search fuctionlity with  Q objects in django.
+So that's it on implementing a basic search fuctionality with  Q objects in django.

-You can also check out [search lookup functionality](https://docs.djangoproject.com/en/4.0/ref/contrib/postgres/search/) for implementing search in postgreSQL, if you are using the PostgreSQL database for your project.
+You can also check out [search lookup functionality](https://docs.djangoproject.com/en/4.0/ref/contrib/postgres/search/) for implementing search in postgreSQL if you are using the PostgreSQL database for your project.